- Redesigned for 2015 with brand-new exterior and interior styling

 Hyundai calls the new look seen here on the Sonata and the larger Genesis sedan “fluidic sculpture 2.0” and it will gradually make its way across their whole lineup over the next several years.
 It’s very different than the previous design language, which used more curves and swoops while the new Sonata has bolder styling with sharper lines.
 The trapezoidal front grille returns, but is now larger and almost appears to be leaning forward from some angles.
 New for 2015 is the available hands-free Smart Trunk; stand within three feet of the trunk for three seconds with the key fob on your person, and it will pop open automatically making it easier to load without having to put down whatever you’re carrying to open the trunk.

 The Sonata’s engine options have also been updated; they are slightly less powerful than the older engines, but Hyundai says that they have improved responsiveness at lower RPMs, where most day-to-day driving happens.
 The base engine is a 185-hp, 2.4-liter four-cylinder, while Sport 2.0T models feature a 245-hp, turbocharged 2.0-liter four-cylinder.
 Both come mated to a six-speed automatic transmission, which adds paddle shifters in the Sport 2.0T.
 The suspension has also been upgraded to a new multilink setup in the rear which translates to improved ride quality and better stability under braking.
-Fuel economy ratings were not available as of this writing, but will be updated when they become available.
+Also available is an Eco version of the Sonata which gets its own engine, a 177-hp, turbocharged 1.6-liter four-cylinder that is mated to a seven-speed dual-clutch automatic.
+Eco versions gets the best fuel economy with 28/38 mpg city/highway, while other models range between 21-24/31-35 mpg.

 Inside, there are drastic styling changes as well.
 Gone is the curved dashboard from the last generation Sonata, replaced by a more traditional looking center console that is slightly angled towards the driver for easier access to HVAC and audio controls.
 Like previous generations of the Sonata, there are a lot of standard features here for the Sonata’s price.
 Bluetooth connectivity, USB/iPod port, remote keyless entry, satellite radio, and air conditioning are all standard.
 A new navigation system with an eight-inch touchscreen is available, as is leather upholstery, heated/ventilated front seats, and HD radio.
 The Sonata also has a full suite of optional technology for iPhone integration (5, 5s, and 5c models), with Apple CarPlay and Siri Eyes Free support.